xuhongl/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 Both of the Function Apps need to be updated with the Application Insights instrumentation key so they can start sending telemetry to your new instance.

-1. After the Application Insights account has completed provisioning, open the instance by opening the **ServerlessArchitecture** resource group, and then selecting the **Application Insights** instance name.
+1. After the Application Insights account has completed provisioning, open the instance by opening the **ServerlessArchitecture** resource group, and then selecting the your recently created application insights instance.

 2. Copy the **instrumentation key** from the Essentials section of the **Overview** blade.